GLICON/Advertising_Sales_and_Budget/README.md

 # Advertising_Sales_and_Budget
-This data analysis evaluates the impacts of different advertising methods, including TV, Radio, and Newspaper campaigns, on driving product sales, highlighting optimal strategies yield effectiveness.
+This data analysis evaluates the impacts of different advertising methods, including TV, Radio, and Newspaper campaigns on driving product sales, highlighting optimal strategies that will yield effectiveness.

 ## Table of Contents